The Girl on the Train by Paula Hawkins: How to Read Like a Writer

 As an editor, I recommend The Girl on the Train partly because of its success.
 If a writer aspires to have commercial success, they should read the novels that achieved this and search for why it appealed to such a large audience.
 More than that, I recommend The Girl on the Train for its variety of unreliable narrators.
 Many book lovers often confuse unlikeable and unreliable.
 Hawkins’ novel shows how a character can be both and just unreliable.
 It also demonstrates various reasons a character can be untrustworthy.
 They aren’t just crazy or narcissistic.
 Through its three uniquely unreliable narrators, plethora of plot twists, and train theme, The Girl on the Train by Paula Hawkins captivated society.
 Writers can use these same principals to Ignite Their Ink.

-What are your thoughts about The Girl on the Train?
-How do you make characters unreliable?
+What other traits make the characters in Paula Hawkins' novel unreliable?
 If you haven't read The Girl on the Train yet, click the image on the right.
 Please comment below, and for a list of 13 Writing Craft Books Every Writer Should Explore subscribe to Ignite Your Ink.

 Ignite Your Ink is written by editor and author Caitlin Berve.
 She holds a MFA in Creative Writing and Poetics, actively participates in multiple writers’ organizations, and is dedicated to helping writers produce content that leaves an impression on readers.